mattdesl/dom-css/README.md

 //set multiple styles
 css(element, {
-    //can be camel or dash case
+  // can be camel or dash case
   'background-color': 'blue',

-    //some properties use 'px' by default
+  // you can use numbers to auto-"px"
   left: 25,
   top: 0,
   marginTop: 0,
-    position: 'absolute'
+  position: 'absolute',

+  // certain props will not have "px" added
+  opacity: 0.5
 })

 //get the current style